Charlotte staffers among hundreds fired via Zoom by Better.com CEO - NewsBreak

 In a viral video, the CEO of Better.com let go hundreds of employees last week.
 Demi Clark was one of those employees.
 She said when she heard the news on zoom, she immediately thought of all the people she helped hire and bring on here in Charlotte.

-Back in 2019, the City of Charlotte welcomed ‘Better dot com’ to the city in a tweet that said, they were bringing in 1,000 jobs.
+Back in 2019, the City of Charlotte welcomed ‘Better.com’ to the city in a tweet that said, they were bringing in 1,000 jobs.
 Demi said they did that during the time she worked there, but now she doesn’t know how many people just lost their jobs.Solved: Myers Park serial sex assault suspect from 1990s cold case identified

 Having to conduct layoffs is gut-wrenching, especially this time of year, however, a fortress balance sheet and a reduced and focused workforce together set us up to play offense going into a radically evolving homeownership market.